Home :: Travel Resources (This page contains affiliate links)

 - My go-to insurance is World Nomads although coverage stops in your sixties so I'm almost out of the ball park.
 If you've passed the World Nomads age limit (60-65, depending on what country you're from) this site (Insure My Trip) should help you find the insurance you need.

 - Sanitation is an issue in many countries.
-You can start with my page on drinking water safety and then read these FAQs on diarrhea.
+You can start with my page on drinking water safety and the CDC fact sheet on diarrhea.
 (I always carry packets of ORS, oral rehydration salts, which are miraculous if you catch a stomach bug).

 - In developing countries or in rural areas, I travel with a first aid kit.
 (I also often travel with a small inflatable lifejacket since I can't really swim, am terrified of water, and spend a lot of time on boats.
 But for you that might be overkill.)